By Jennifer McDougall

 ― Chris Prentiss, Be Who You Want, Have What You Want: Change Your Thinking, Change Your Life

-If you have recently experienced a tragedy or a troubling situation has occurred in your life, follow these tips.
+If you have recently experienced a tragedy or a troubling situation in your life, follow these tips.

 - Deep breathing exercises the moment you feel triggered.